JosuaZxz/Nova-Recon/README.md

 <h1>⚠️ Disclaimer</h1>

-``This tool is for educational and authorized security testing purposes only.
-Usage of NovaRecon for attacking targets without prior consent is illegal.
+``This tool is for educational and authorized security testing purposes only. <br>
+Usage of NovaRecon for attacking targets without prior consent is illegal. <br>
 The developers assume no liability and are not responsible for any misuse or damage caused by this program.``

 **Developed by**: JosuaZxz <br>
 **Status**: Operational 🟢 | Powerfull Mode Active